 Lineage

-Explore the full list of British prime ministers in chronological order, from Sir Robert Walpole in 1721 to the present day.
+Explore all British prime ministers in chronological order, from Sir Robert Walpole in 1721 to the present day.

 This timeline shows every premiership, including repeat terms, with party affiliation, key dates, and concise summaries.
 Switch between a visual timeline and a structured party view to understand how leadership in Britain has evolved over time.